 Monitorpoints communicate with NightView.p via a shared memory region created in your process.
 There is one shared memory region for each dialogue using monitorpoints.
 See "Monitorpoints" on page 3-10.
-The shared memory region is placed in your process somewhere in the range 0xa0000000 to 0xb0000000, if there is space available in that range.
+The shared memory region is placed in your process at a preferred address if that address is available.
 Otherwise, it is placed anywhere NightView can find space.
+On PowerPC, the preferred address is 0xa8000000.
+On iHawk Series 860, the preferred address is 0xafe78000.
+On iHawk Series 870, the preferred address is 0x15aaaa2000.